yxlin/yxlin/README.md

 **`A Side Hustle (Developer/Creator)`**

-An amateur software developer.
-This project is a journey to build a beautiful world.
-Projects are converted from my previous unfinished work in disks and clouds.
-So let's make the world a wonderful place.
+I'm a software developer on a journey to bring ideas to life and build something meaningful.
+This project is a collection of revived works—converted from past, unfinished efforts scattered across old disks and cloud storage.
+Each piece reflects a step in learning, growth, and creativity.
+With renewed purpose, I hope to contribute, in my own way, to making the world a more wonderful place.

 ---